Patent Pruning: How to increase the value of your patent portfolio?

 Patents that do not have litigation potential aren’t low quality, but retaining such patents is of no use either if it lacks a licensing potential or does not cover any product being manufactured by the organization or competition.

-To be precise, bad patents aren’t just patents that have poor claim language, are presumed invalid or lack a supportable infringement position.
-Bad patents also include the ones that have zero licensing or litigation potential, covers a technology that has reached its nadir or is low in strength when compared to peers.
+To be precise, bad patents aren’t just those with poor claim language, that are presumed invalid, or that lack a supportable infringement position.
+They also include the ones with zero licensing or litigation potential, that cover a technology that has reached its nadir, or that are low in strength compared to peers.

 The best decision is to get rid of such patents so that the portfolio can be optimized and future patents are filed based on the needs of the organization.
 Abandoning such bad patents can lead to an optimized portfolio where every piece of IP serves a purpose and the benefits of existing IP can be reaped while saving millions in maintenance costs.